 I think this helps for a few reasons:

 - I pace myself much better.
 I know that I can't accomplish much in 5 minutes, so I shrink my expectations accordingly.
 This is super important!
-Whereas finish this paper is a terrifying thought, bullet this paragraph out seems pretty easy.
+Whereas finish this paper is a terrifying thought, bullet this paragraph out is very doable.
 That shift in perspective is like magic.
-Instead of a steep mountain, you see a series of wins.
+Instead of a steep mountain, you see a series of wins ahead of you.

 - My deadline becomes 5 minutes from now, as opposed to 9:oo tomorrow morning or next Wednesday, which spurs me to motion.
 Perhaps more importantly, it's no longer me who has to enforce that deadline: I just respond to the bell ringing.

 - I no longer waste time trying to get started.
 Even on my laziest days, I can focus for 5 minutes.
 Then the bell rings and I get to relax.
 Before long, I fall into a rhythm: the bell rings and I work, the next bell rings and I rest.
 No thought necessary.
 I often find my flow state before the first 30-minute session ends.

 - Writer's block gets limited to 5 minutes.
 I can't tell you how many hours I wasted as a student puzzling over a tricky sentence, trying to figure out how to connect two sections of a paper, or simply staring at an empty document.
 No longer.
 If a 5-minute session goes by and I'm still stuck, I just type NEED EXAMPLE or CONNECT [A] AND [B] or something like that and move on.
 Oftentimes, what seems like a headache now won't seem like a problem tomorrow.
 I just need to put a bit of space between myself and the problem.

 This isn't just for writing.
 I use the same timer (with different intervals) to play piano, exercise, read, study, do chores, and pretty much anything that comes up in a day.

 If you only remember one thing from this article